 Give business travelers ideas on how to spend free time after they’re done with work.
-You can use a travel booking API to create personalized offers and promote them through notifications in mobile applications or emails.
+You can use tours and attractions platforms to create personalized offers and promote them through notifications in mobile applications or emails.
 Such APIs as Expedia Things To Do or Viator return results on requests for activities, events, and tours available in the area for the chosen dates and locations.

 Knowing where your customers go on a business trip, you can suggest them experience the local cuisine.
 Make tailored suggestions to reserve tables at a destination’s best restaurants or pubs for groups or single travelers.
 For instance, you can use Open Table APIs to streamline table booking at the nearest eateries.

 Unraveling the new business traveler

 According to GBTA forecasts, corporate travel will return to pre-pandemic levels by 2025.
 But whenever it does happen, a business traveler’s wants and needs will have transformed.
 People themselves disagree that it will ever happen.
 After all, business travel that doesn’t have a direct return on investment will most likely be moved to Zoom rooms.

 Only 30 percent of 600 global business travelers surveyed think that corporate travel will return to pre-Covid levels